Skip to main content

 • Were things different between you and others when this happened?

 Responding to these questions in this specific sequence will help you recognize not only the pattern of the problem but also your own strengths, competence, and the level of hope while tackling that problem.
-This then reaffirms and validates your resolve that you can make beneficial changes in your life.
+This reaffirms and validates your resolve to make beneficial changes in your life.

 To learn more about evidence-based self-management techniques that are proven to work for depression, check out Dr. Duggal's Author Page.